sassoftware/viya4-iac-k8s/docs/user/ScriptUsage.md

 ### Create your kubernetes cluster using systems - `bare_metal`

-To create your kubernetes cluster run the `viya4-iac-k8s` script with the `setup install` commands:
+To create your kubernetes cluster run the `oss-k8s.sh` script with the `setup install` options:

 ```bash
 ./oss-k8s.sh setup install